Mathugo/AAAI2025-CarFormer-EPredictor/README.md

     Parameters:
     - y (list of float): List of metric values.
     - confidence_threshold (float): Threshold value to enter the CPMW.
-    - seq_len_mean (int): Index in list `y` up to which the metric is considered into the calculation.
+    - seq_len_mean (int): Index in list `y` up to which the metric is considered in the calculation.
     - min_context (int): Context c of the EPredictor which generated the metric values.
-    - mode (str): Weither we calculate the CPMWAUC for values that decrease or increase.
-Typically, for MAE like metrics, we choose decrease, whereas for classification metrics we should increase.
+    - mode (str): Whether we calculate the CPMWAUC for values that decrease or increase.
+Typically, we choose decrease for MAE-like metrics, whereas for classification metrics, we should increase.

     Returns:
     - float: Area under the curve.